-4K, aka Ultra HD (UHD), is a popular display resolution.
+4K, also known as 2160p and UHD, is a popular display resolution.
 Resolution explains how many pixels a display has in width x height format, and the more pixels a screen has, the sharper its image should look.
-The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines 4K resolution as 4096 x 2160; however, this resolution is rare in PC monitors.
+The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines 4K resolution as 4096 x 2160, but this resolution is rare in consumer products.
 You’ll usually see PC monitors, laptops and TVs labeled as 4K have a 3840 x 2160 resolution.
 However, this resolution is officially considered Ultra HD (UHD).
 As such, you'll often see displays labeled as 4K/UHD.

 Most modern GPUs support 4K/UHD output, though you'll need a fairly powerful graphics card to play games at this resolution.
 For this reason, a lot of gamers prefer running games at 1080p resolution (1920 x 1080).

 |5K||5120 x 2880|